MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`title`** - **Release title**<br>
 `string`.
 Optional.
 Use when `action = create || action = edit`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify the title of the GitHub release.
+Specifies the title of the GitHub release.
 If left empty, the tag will be used as the release title.
 <!-- :::editable-content-end::: -->
 <br>